BORNEAN ORANGUTAN

 KEY FACTS Population Trend: Decreasing ↓

-IUCN Status: Endangered
+IUCN Status: Critically Endangered

-upto 104,700 individuals left in the wild
+up to 104,700 individuals left in the wild

 Scientific name: Pongo pygmaeus